 To avoid this, I always use limit orders for all my trades.
 A limit order means you specify the price you are willing to buy or sell the stock at.
 For instance, if the stock has been trading around $2.00 and the current bid is $1.95 while the current ask is $2.05, that means someone else is offering to buy the stock at $1.95 and someone is willing to sell at $2.05.
 You could enter $2.05 as your limit price and get filled right away (provided the seller was selling the number of shares you wanted) or you could enter something lower, $2.00 say, or $1.96.
 You’d then just let the order sit and check back in periodically to see if it had been filled.
 You might check in a few hours later and see that it had not been filled and, in fact, the current bid had moved up to $2.01.
 Someone else has outbid you!
 At this point, you could change your own order to $2.02 or $2.05 or leave it as is in case the stock price comes back down.

 Think of the whole process as very akin to haggling at a bazaar except that you are doing it electronically instead of face to face.
 Like haggling, it is a fine art and there is no right way to go about it.
-I have to admit, it is my least favourite part of the whole process.
+I have to admit, it is my least favourite part of the whole investing process.

 When you put in a limit order you can specify if it is good for the day, in which case your offer will expire at the end of trading that day, or if you want to keep the order out there for a few days or weeks to see if you get any takers.
 If you leave the order open for more than a day, then you will be charged the commission for each day that part of your order is filled.
 If you put in an order to buy 1000 shares and 100 are filled on Monday, 600 on Wednesday and the final 300 on Thursday, then you will pay your standard commission ($10, for example) 3 times.

 Canadian stocks whose price is under $1.00, are traded in lots of 500 shares each.
-While you can buy shares in smaller, uneven increments, it is harder to find a buyer or seller to match your order.
+While you can buy shares in smaller, uneven increments, it can be harder to find a buyer or seller to match your order.
 You may end up having to place a market order to unload the stub amounts and therefore may not get as good a price.
 For stocks trading over $1.00, the lot size is 100 shares.
 For highly priced stocks, this can mean a significant chunk of change.
 In this case, if you’re investing smaller amounts of money, you may be forced to buy in increments of less than 100.
 But for larger stocks, with heavier trading volume, this probably won’t be as big a deal.

 Just go for it!